LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 This is a program for automatically identify and extract potential anti-debugging techniques used by malware and displaying them in IDA.
 The main functionalities of this plugin are as follows:

-・Extraction of APIs that are potentially being used for anti-debugging by the malware.
-・In addition to APIs, extraction of anti-debugging techniques based on key phrases that serve as triggers, as some anti-debugging methods cannot be comprehensively identified by API calls alone.
+・Extraction of APIs that are potentially being used for anti-debugging by the malware.\n ・In addition to APIs, extraction of anti-debugging techniques based on key phrases that serve as triggers, as some anti-debugging methods cannot be comprehensively identified by API calls alone.\n

 For packed samples, running this plugin after unpacking and fixing the Import Address Table is more effective.